 Get in touch

-As a decision maker within our council, we would appreciate any opportunity to meet and discuss our work, especially if it can influence policy and council decisions that impact young people’s lives.
+We would like any opportunity to discuss our work, especially if it can influence policy and council decisions that impact young people’s lives.